 A neuropsychology evaluation is recommended when brain-based impairment in thinking or behavior is a concern.
 Results may confirm or clarify a diagnosis, identify changes in functioning since the prior evaluation(s), provide a profile of strengths and weakness to guide instruction, describe beneficial compensatory strategies, and result in referrals to other specialists.
 A neuropsychological evaluation is particularly useful for tracking progress in rehabilitation after brain surgery, brain injury, or other neurological disorder.

-The purpose of testing is to elucidate underlying reasons for the presenting problem, allows for objective comparison of the student’s performance to age- and grade-level expectations, and make recommendations for educational and treatment planning.
+The purpose of testing is to elucidate underlying reasons for the presenting problems, allows for objective comparison of the student’s performance to age- and grade-level expectations, and make recommendations for educational and treatment planning.
 For example, a reading problem may be due to difficulties with phonological processing, inattention, inefficient memory, limited comprehension, or poor scanning of the print on the page.
-Results provide a more informed understanding of the student’s abilities to set reasonable expectations and improve self-image.
+Results provide a more informed understanding of the student’s abilities in order to set reasonable expectations and improve self-image.

 Who are the Neuropsychology Providers at Le Bonheur Children's Hospital?

+Leigh E. Adams, EdS is a Certified Psychological Assistant.
+She holds a master’s degree in School Psychology and Educational Specialist.

-Olivia King, Ed.S. is a Certified Psychological Assistant.
+Olivia King DeBerry , EdS is a Certified Psychological Assistant.
 She earned her master’s degree in School Psychology and Educational Specialist advanced degree at the University of Memphis.

-Lauren White, M.S., NCC is a Certified Psychological Assistant and Nationally Certified Counselor.
-She earned her master’s degree in Mental Health Counseling at the University of Memphis.

-April M. Huling, M.S., CPA is a Certified Psychological Assistant.
+April M. Huling, MS, CPA is a Certified Psychological Assistant.
 She earned her master’s degree in M.S.
-Community Agency and Mental Health Counseling
+Community Agency and Mental Health Counseling.

 Candias Wakefield, MA is a Certified Psychological Assistant, with a specialization in Applied Behavior Analysis.